Requesting Build Outputs

 .

-We plan to include this feature directly in a future release of Aspect CLI
+We plan to include this feature directly in a future release of Aspect CLI, further improving out-of-the-box developer experience.

 Exercise: A live devserver